 And in many ways Power Up sounds so Malcolm Young, you would think he’s lurking in the props somewhere.
 And that’s testament to Angus Young‘s sharply honed writing chops.
 Which again turns this album into a tribute for the departed like Back in Black was so many eons ago.

 And there’s truly not much to take exception with.
-An impeccable production, all instruments always present and a vocalist who knows his trade.
+An impeccable production, all instruments always present, and a vocalist who knows his trade.
 One could say that there’s no change or innovation anywhere with AC/DC.
 Only this trademark boot-stomping rock’n’roll that continues to rumble on into the distant yonder.
-But complaining about that would be like accusing the rain for being wet.
+But complaining about that would be like accusing the rain of being wet.
 You ain’t gonna change it, baby!
 Nor should you.

 Nostalgia or not, this record delivers exactly what our souls longed for.
 It is – without a doubt – the best album of this band this side of Black Ice.
 Power up truly showcases AC/DC‘s rich trademark sound.
 If anything, the record exudes a powerfully settled feel, of a band secure in its ways.
 And one that has nothing to prove to the world anymore.